MohitRajput717/python_library_project/README.md

 # PythonLibraries
-#[This repository is collection of python scripts and notes while I was learning these Python libraries.]
+#This repository is collection of python scripts and notes while I have learnt and worked on these Python libraries

 Python Library uses such as Pandas, Numpy, datetime, matplotlib, Seaborn, pywin32, Openpyxl, mysql connector and Smtplib.